School Budget Review Committee Exhibits and Applications

 - Identification of the name and title of the administrators and board members who will represent the district at the hearing.

 - Identification of an emergency contact person with telephone number, cell phone number, and e-mail address.

-- Locally developed documentation supporting the request/s, not to exceed five (5) pages.
+- Locally developed documentation supporting the request/s.
+Try not to exceed five (5) pages.
 Include discussion of any information required or requested by the SBRC.
 Do not include exhibits from the websites of the Department of Education or Department of Management.

 - A copy of the school board minutes showing official action taken by the board authorizing the request to the SBRC prior to the hearing being requested or the application being certified.

 The district/AEA shall send a copy of the complete hearing packet: cover letter, exhibits, and board minutes, as an email attachment by the due date for that hearing session.
 Use word or excel compatible formats for the electronic exhibits that allow for copy and paste, but do NOT use Google docs, PDF, JPEG or similar picture formats.

 Send the packet to Su McCurdy, unless a different contact person is listed below.

 Related Contact Information for SBRC Exhibits and Applications

-The contact for Dropout Prevention Applications to the SBRC is Tom Cooley.
+The contact for At-Risk and Dropout Prevention Applications to the SBRC is Gary Schwartz.

 The contact for (1) Corrective Action Plans for Negative Unspent Balances, (2) Reorganization Progress Reports, (3) SBRC application data collection, and (4) excess cost of LEP instruction application is Carla Schimelfenig.

 The contact for (1) Special Education Deficit modified supplemental amount and Supplemental Aid Request or (2) Application for certified special education administrator in a separate special education district facility or for special education program in a private facility is Bill Roederer.

 The contact for all Other Requests to the SBRC is Su McCurdy.

 Based on historical decisions by the SBRC, the Department is providing guidance to districts on appropriate or required information to provide related to each Code subsection on which the SBRC may take action.
-Contact Su McCurdy for guidance related to your request.
+Contact Su McCurdy for historical guidance related to your request.

 Negative Unspent Balance